-Dalio Education collaborates with public schools, non‑profit organizations, and communities to support educators and help young people to succeed, investing more than $95 million since 2015.
+Dalio Education collaborates with public schools, non‑profit organizations, and communities in Connecticut to support educators and help young people to succeed, investing more than $125 million since 2015.

 Student success requires a holistic approach.
 Academic progress must be complemented by social and emotional development, attention to physical and mental wellness, and access to safe, supportive environments where students can form strong bonds with adults they trust.

 Elevate the voices closest to the work.
 Those most impacted by the biggest challenges in education understand them best and have the perspectives and knowledge needed to generate solutions.
 Listen, learn, and then respond.

 Collaboration drives results.
 Individual educators and youth development professionals know how to help their students succeed.
 By working together, we can draw on the power of our collective expertise to turn success for one student into a strategy for success for all.